gmferland/pace-calculator/README.md

 ## Development

-After cloning this repository, follow these steps to see the development version of the extension in your browser.
+After cloning this repository, run `npm install` to load package dependencies.

+### Web App

+1. Run `npm run dev` to build and serve the application on http://localhost:8080/.

+### Extension

 1. Open Google Chrome and navigate to `chrome://extensions`.
 2. Using the switch in the top right corner, turn on Development Mode.